WEC-Sim/WEC-Sim/source/ptosim.rst

 .. figure:: _static/PTOSIMINPUTFILE.PNG
    :width: 400pt

-**Simulation and Postprocessing**
+**Simulation and Post-processing**
-Simulation and postprocessing are the same process as described in WEC-Sim Simulation example above.
+Simulation and post-processing are the same process as described in WEC-Sim Simulation example above.

 RM3 with Direct Drive PTO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A mechanical PTO is used in this example and is modeled as a direct drive linear generator.
-The main components of this example consist of magnets and a coil where the magnet assembly is attached to the heaving float and the coil is locacted inside the spar.
+The main components of this example consist of magnets and a coil where the magnet assembly is attached to the heaving float and the coil is located inside the spar.
 As the float moves up and down, the magnet assembly creates a change in the magnetic field surrounding the spar that contains the coil: therefore, current is induced in the coil and electricity is generated.

 .. figure:: _static/MECHANICALPTO.PNG
    :width: 400pt